-How’s your financial health?
-Military Saves Week is over for another year, and whether you took part in any activities at your installation or not, it’s important to be actively involved in your finances every week, year-round.
+How does your military community manage their financial health?
+Military Saves Month is coming up, and whether you decide to organize any activities on your installation or not, it’s important for Service members to stay actively involved in their finances every month, year-round.

-Saving money for future needs is the ultimate goal, and your use of credit is a huge factor in how much money you can put aside for yourself and your family every month.
+Saving money for future needs is the ultimate goal, and the use of credit is a huge factor in how much money one can put aside every month.

 “Credit” Is Not a Dirty Word

 Financial health depends on how you handle credit.
 Service members shouldn't fall into the trap of overspending and getting deep into debt.
 Instead, if they use credit wisely, it is reflected in their credit score.